Sierra Domb - Founder of the Visual Snow Initiative

 About Sierra Domb - Her Work and Journey with Visual Snow Syndrome

-Sierra Domb is a global activist for Visual Snow Syndrome (VSS) and a trailblazer in neuroscience, philanthropy, and communication.
+Sierra Domb is a global activist for Visual Snow Syndrome (VSS), a humanitarian, and a trailblazer in neuroscience, philanthropy, and communication.

 As the founder of the Visual Snow Initiative (VSI), she has worked diligently to raise awareness, provide education, create essential resources, advocate for patients, and drive research and treatment development for VSS.
 Sierra also serves on the International Advisory Board for the Columbia-WHO Center for Global Mental Health, where she works to address stigmas surrounding neurological and neurodevelopmental conditions that impact mental health, while advocating for improved resources in underserved regions.
 Recognized as a TEDx Speaker, a 2024 UMiami 30 Under 30 Award-Winner for her activism and philanthropic work related to VSS, Sierra is also an author and collaborator at Oxford Mindfulness.
 Sierra was the driving force behind the successful and historic initiative to secure the first-ever ICD codes for both Visual Snow Syndrome and its hallmark symptom, Visual Snow, characterized by the constant presence of static or snow-like dots throughout the visual field, 24/7.

 In 2015, at 21 years old, Sierra’s life changed in an instant.
-While driving to university, her vision suddenly went black.
-Thankfully, she instinctively pulled over to avoid a crash, and the darkness lasted only a moment.
-However, when her vision returned, the world appeared drastically different.
-Her entire visual field was overwhelmed by a frightening overlay of flashing lights and moving particles, resembling dense television static or “white noise.”
-This static persisted 24/7, whether her eyes were open or closed.
-Sierra would later discover this phenomenon was called “Visual Snow.”
+Her journey with VSS began one morning when she noticed subtle flickering and an increase in floaters in her vision.
+Later that day, while driving back to school from a café, her vision suddenly went black behind the wheel.
+Instinctively, she pulled over to avoid a crash.
+The darkness lasted only a moment, but when her vision returned, the world looked drastically different.
+Her entire visual field was overtaken by a relentless overlay of flashing lights and moving particles, resembling dense television static or “white noise.”
+This visual disturbance persisted 24/7, whether her eyes were open or closed.
+She would later learn this phenomenon was called “Visual Snow.”

 (Continued below…)

-As Sierra faced marginalization and mistreatment from a medical community unfamiliar with VSS, she realized she needed to take action; not just for herself, but for the countless others struggling with similar challenges.
-Determined to create meaningful change, she shifted her focus to studying neuroscience, philanthropy, activism, and innovations in healthcare.
-Her goal was to build a more informed, inclusive, and supportive world for those affected by VSS, providing resources, raising awareness through education, and advocating for improved treatment and research.
+Sierra couldn’t bear the thought of anyone else enduring what she went through.
+Despite feeling unqualified at the time, she knew nothing would change unless she tried her best.
+Sierra channeled her frustration and trauma into creating change, determined to help both herself and others facing the same struggles.
+As she faced marginalization and mistreatment from a medical community unfamiliar with VSS, Sierra realized she needed take action not just for herself, but for the countless others struggling with similar challenges.
+Determined to create meaningful change, Sierra shifted her focus to studying neuroscience, philanthropy, activism, and innovations in healthcare.
+Her goal was to build a more informed, inclusive, and supportive world for those affected by VSS by providing resources, raising awareness through education, and advocating for improved treatment and research.

 In 2018, she took a pivotal step toward fulfilling this mission.
 Sierra and her team organized the first-ever Visual Snow Conference at UCSF, a free summit that brought together VSS patients, their families, and leading experts from around the world.
 This landmark event not only raised awareness but also marked the beginning of Sierra’s efforts to create a global network of Visual Snow Syndrome experts.
 After the conference, Sierra founded the Visual Snow Initiative (VSI) and established a Global Research Team by introducing physicians, scientists, and researchers from across the globe.
 This collaborative team reignited VSS research and worked together to develop essential resources such as the first-ever Diagnostic Criteria for Visual Snow Syndrome and the first-ever Global Directory of VSS Physicians Specialists.
 The studies funded by VSI have led to key discoveries about the biological basis, pathophysiology, and treatment of VSS symptoms, which have been published in medical and scientific journals, including Frontiers, Frontiers in Neurology, Brain Communications, Annals of Neurology, Neurology (American Academy of Neurology), Journal of Neuro-Ophthalmology, PubMed, and more.